 Cocker Spaniel and Pug mixes are friendly dogs who are loving and caring.
-Their qualities make them a highly loyal and perfect companion.
+Their qualities make them highly loyal and perfect companions.

 You need to spend time with them as they are more suited to owners who stay with them most of the time.
 Training is a must in their life; otherwise, they will do what pleases them.

 Overall they are clown, mischievous, and highly adaptable.
 They would love to entertain you all the time and they will be friendly towards children and other animals.
 If you like what you read, then this dog breed might be for you.